Home

 Salt and pepper to taste

-If the seafood is not already cooked, then poach very gently in some white wine - be careful to undercook, as shellfish toughens easily and the seafood is going to be reheated when combined with the sauce to make the finished Seafood Newburg.
+If the seafood is not already cooked, then poach very gently in some white wine - be careful to undercook, as shellfish toughens easily and the seafood is going to be reheated when combined with the sauce to make the finished dish.

 Drain and place on one side.
 Freeze the white wine liquor for a later use as a fish sauce.